Ensuring our building control systems are properly equipped to deliver safe, healthy and well-constructed buildings

 A fully functioning regulatory system is the cornerstone of rebuilding consumer confidence in the industry.
 Since 2014, the industry has worked closely with the Department of Housing to develop a robust regulatory regime including the BCaR system.
 The introduction of the Construction Industry Register of Ireland (CIRI) on a statutory footing is another important step forward.
 These systems will be truly tested however as the industry starts to deliver an ambitious housing and infrastructure strategy.
 With thousands of construction enterprises operating in the industry, many of whom have undergone a traumatic recession, will the system be able to ensure standards are upheld?

-This CIF supported event will bring together the key stakeholders from the entire national construction eco-system to explore 3 key questions:
+This industry supported event will bring together the key stakeholders from the entire national construction eco-system to explore 3 key questions:

 - How can we make our building control and regulatory regime as “safe as houses”?